-We include shuttle service if you arrive at the airport between 12pm-3pm on March 25th.
+We include shuttle service if you arrive at the airport between 12pm-3pm on March 24th.
 Send us your flight info by filling out this travel form so we can set up shared rides.
-If you arrive outside of this arrival window, we can still help you arrange transportation.
-Yoga starts at 5:00 pm on March 25th.
+If you arrive outside of this arrival window, we can still help you arrange transportation and a taxi typically costs about $30 each way.
+Yoga starts at 5:00 pm on March 24th.

 Do I need a visa?

 Yes, a visa is required for Indonesia.
 A visa-upon-arrival system is in place for most countries including Australia, Canada, US & EU citizens.
 When you arrive at the airport in Denpasar you will enter the Visa-on-arrival line, where you will be asked for U$25.00 and your passport will be stamped for 30 days from the date of arrival.
 Upon leaving, a 150,000 rupiah departure tax will be assessed.
 If your passport is due to expire within 6 months, we advise you renew.
 On occasion, Indonesia has not allowed tourists into the country, and your airline might not allow you on the plane.

 You will probably want to!
 If you would like to stay more than 30 days, you can apply for a 60-day tourist visa at the Consulate of Indonesia closest to you.
 You will likely have to show proof of a ticket to leave the country.

 Should I rent a car?

 It is not necessary, nor advisable, to rent a car in Bali.
 A car and driver can be had for $30-$40 per day.
 Inexpensive transportation is readily available.

 There are plenty of yoga mats and props at Naya Ubud, but you are welcome to bring your own if you prefer.

 The food is Balinese fusion, presenting traditional dishes with a healthy spin.
 Meals are typically offered in a beautiful buffet, mostly vegetarian with some meat options at lunch and dinner.